tiNa5113/VueJs-app/README.md

-# simple-vue-app for learning Vue Js
+# simple-vue-app to learn Vue Js

 This Repo demonstrates the use of the following in vuejs
 1. Vue Routing